Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/to.md

 ## Configuration through Tanzu Mission Control (TMC)

 TMC allows you to directly integrate with Tanzu Observability for clusters under management.
 This is a new feature for TMC and is only available through the UI.
 CLI integration is targeted for Q2 2021.
-As such,w e don't have have a scripted option.
+As such, we don't have have a scripted option.

 1. Log-in to TMC
 2. Select your cluster from the cluster list
 3. Choose Actions->Tanzu Observability by Wavefront->Add...
 4. Add dialog.
-For `Wavefront API URL` enter the result of `echo $(yq r $PARAMS_YAML wavefront.url)`.
-For `Wavefront API token` enter the result of `echo $(yq r $PARAMS_YAML wavefront.api-key)` and then choose `Enable` button.
+Either select existing TO credential from drop down or setup a new credential.
+To setup a new credentrial; for `Tanzu Observability URL` enter the result of `echo $(yq r $PARAMS_YAML wavefront.url)`.
+For `Tanzu Observability API token` enter the result of `echo $(yq r $PARAMS_YAML wavefront.api-key)` and then click `CONFIRM` button.
 5. It should take about 2 minutes to complete enablement of the cluster, and then a little more to see the data flowing in Tanzu Observability.

 **Validation**